 This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

-Nine municipalities in the Edmonton Metropolitan Region have submitted a joint application to the Province of Alberta formally seeking the establishment of a Regional Transit Services Commission.
+The eight partner municipalities in the Edmonton Metropolitan Region have received provincial approval to formally establish a Regional Transit Services Commission.

-While the Province considers the application, an interim Board of elected representatives from the nine municipalities will meet to begin preparing for the implementation of the RTSC.
-This work will include an executive search for a CEO and planning a smooth transition to the Commission.
+An Interim Board of elected representatives from the eight municipalities has been meeting to prepare for the implementation of the RTSC.
+This includes an executive search for a CEO and planning a smooth transition to the Commission.

 In September 2017, City of Edmonton and City of St. Albert Councils approved an agreement to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October, 2018.